sjbylo/aba/README.md

 | `make help`        | Help is available in all Makefiles (in `aba/Makefile`,  `aba/mirror/Makefile`,  `aba/cli/Makefile` and `aba/<mycluster>/Makefile`)  |

-## Features that are not implemented yet

-- ~~Support bonding and vlan.~~

-- ~~Make it easier to integrate with vSphere, including storage.~~

-- Configure htpasswd login, add users, disable kubeadmin.

-- ~~Disable public OperatorHub and configure the internal registry to serve images.~~

-- Use PXE boot as alternative to ISO upload.

-- ~~Make it easier to populate the imageset config file with current values, i.e. download the values from the latest catalog and insert them into the image set file.~~

 ## Configuration files